Ireland Immigration Lawyer for Moving to Ireland from the UK

 Due to the common travel area, UK nationals do not need an employment permit and are allowed to undertake any form of legal employment, including starting a business.
 Most professional qualifications in the UK are accepted in Ireland so job hunting should be straightforward.

-Housing is a challenging aspect within Ireland this is because housing in Ireland is in short supply, and can be extremely pricey.
+Housing is a challenging aspect within Ireland this is because housing in Ireland is in short supply, and can be more expensive than parts of the UK.
 Some websites to find accommodation to rent or to buy include Daft.ie, Rent.ie, and MyHome.ie.

 Moving can be very expensive as there will be costs involved in transporting yourself, your family, and any pets to Ireland.